 Payments Due by Period

 Total Less than 1 Year 1 to 3 Years 4 to 5 Years More than 5 Years

 (in thousands)

-\$2,266 \$832 \$1,157 \$ 277 \$
+Operating lease commitments \$2,266 \$832 \$1,157 \$ 277 \$ -

-\$2,266 \$832 \$1,157 \$ 277 \$ -
+Total \$2,266 \$832 \$1,157 \$ 277 \$ -

-\$2,266 Total Less than 1 Year (ii \$2,266 \$832 Total Less than 1 to 3 Years (in thousands \$2,266 \$832 \$1,157 Total Less than 1 Year 1 to 3 Years 4 to 5 Years (in thousands) \$2,266 \$832 \$1,157 \$ 277

 Except as disclosed in the table above, we have no long-term debt or capital leases and no material non-cancelable purchase commitments with service providers, as we have generally contracted on a cancelable, purchase-order basis.
 We enter into contracts in the normal course of business with equipment and reagent vendors, CROs, CMOs and other third parties for clinical trials, preclinical research studies and testing and manufacturing services.
 These contracts are cancelable by us upon prior notice.
 Payments due upon cancellation consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation.
 These payments are not included in the preceding table as the amount and timing of such payments are not known.